-Artists and their arts add color to life.
+Artists and their art add color to life.
 In Turkey, one such artist captured the hearts of many with his incredible singing and superb acting.
-Zeki Muren (1931-1996) recorded more than thirty albums throughout his 65-year life while simultaneously starring in dozens of films.
-By the time of his death, Zeki Muren had become an icon of Turkish pop culture.
+Zeki Muren (1931-1996) recorded over thirty albums throughout his 65-year life while starring in dozens of films simultaneously.
+By his death, Zeki Muren had become an icon of Turkish pop culture.

 He spent much of his life living in Bodrum, including his last few years.
 Thus, his house has been converted into an art museum, displaying dozens of photographs, paintings, and stage costumes.
 There is also jewelry and hi-fi equipment from his singing career.